-Mr. Hiromi Yamaji was appointed as a Director in June 2013 as his abundant experience and insight acquired through working at a securities company could be reflected in the management of the Company.
-Subsequently, as President & CEO, he manages and oversees the overall business and operations of Osaka Securities Exchange Co., Ltd. (currently Osaka Exchange, Inc.), a core subsidiary of JPX Group managing derivatives markets.
+Mr. Yamaji Hiromi was appointed as a Director in June 2013 as his abundant experience and insight acquired through working at a securities company could be reflected in the management of the Company.
+Afterwards, he has been managing and overseeing the overall business and operations of Osaka Securities Exchange Co., Ltd. (currently Osaka Exchange, Inc.), a core subsidiary of JPX Group managing derivatives markets, as its President & CEO.
+Furthermore, he manages and oversees the overall business and operations of Tokyo Commodity Exchange, Inc., which is also a core subsidiary of JPX Group managing derivatives markets, as its Representative Director & Chair, Chairperson of the Board.
 Based on his experience with JPX Group, he is deemed appropriate as a Member of the Board of Directors and has, therefore, been put forth as a candidate for Director.